Why 2020 Will Be The Year That Wellness Dies — And What Comes Next

 As we stated in our 10-year declaration, "What we've seen in wellness is that things become trends and then people want to jump in.
 We live in an age of 23-year-old life coaches, and, as Michael Pollan writes in his new book, people in airports with signs for ayahuasca ceremonies instead of taxis.
 We believe that everyone has something to offer, but well-being advice is best doled out by seasoned experts who are credentialed in their respective fields."

 It's these science-backed pillars of health that we're most interested in sharing.
 That's why, this year, we pivoted the way we talk about "wellness" and started to use the term "well-being" instead.
-We also adopted a new tagline, connecting soul & science, and made sure that our first physical product, nr+ was backed by incredibly rigorous testing standards.
+We also adopted a new tagline, connecting soul & science, and made sure that our supplements are backed by incredibly rigorous testing standards.

 In a time when the barrier to entry to the wellness world has never felt higher, we're hoping that the backlash against it will bring us all back down to basics in 2020 and beyond.